slideloft/new-docs/api/resources/index.md

 # Overview

-Data on the Stellar ledger is organized according to resources.
+Data on the Bantu ledger is organized according to resources.
 Each resource has several different endpoints.